NIVANorge/Mobius2/docs/existingmodels/autogen/stdlib.md

 ### Description

 This is a library for highly accurate, but more computationally expensive, properties of sea water (taking salinity into account).
-Se the library "Water utils" for simplified versions of these functions.
+Se the library [Water utils](https://nivanorge.github.io/Mobius2/existingmodels/autogen/stdlib.html#water-utils) for simplified freshwater versions of these functions.

 The formulas for density are taken from the [Matlab seawater package](http://www.marine.csiro.au/~morgan/seawater).